lewismoten/KeyValueStore-NoSQL/README.md

 * Pages only respond to "POST" methods
 * Posted data can not contain more than 2048 characters
 * The posted content must be a JSON object
+* Only the most recent 500 modified keys are stored

 The following actions happen:
 * the returned content type is application/json